anodynos/uRequire/source/code/config/MasterDefaultsConfig.coffee.md

 ## build.useStrict

-Add the famous `'use strict';` so you dont have to type it at each module.
+Add the famous `'use strict';` so you don't have to type it at each module.

 Its added either at: